What is acute renal failure?

-The clinical signs of ARF may include sudden anorexia, listlessness, vomiting (the vomited material may have blood in it), diarrhea that also may contain blood, a strange breath odor, and/or seizures.
+The clinical signs of ARF may include sudden anorexia (not eating), listlessness, vomiting (the vomited material may have blood in it), diarrhea that also may contain blood, a strange breath odor, and/or seizures.
 Some cats will urinate more frequently while others may not be producing any urine at all.
-There may be a recent history of ingestion of a toxin (especially antifreeze) or of recent trauma, surgery or illness.
+There may be a recent history of ingestion of a toxin (especially antifreeze) or of recent trauma, surgery, or illness.
 Many cats are in shock by the time they reach the veterinary hospital.
 The veterinarian will frequently find enlarged and painful kidneys during the physical examination.

 What causes acute renal failure?

 There are numerous causes of ARF.
 Some of the more common causes include:

 - ureteral or urethral obstruction (i.e., the cat cannot urinate)

 - antifreeze poisoning (ethylene glycol toxicity)

 - systemic shock

 - ingestion of drugs such as NSAIAs (nonsteroidal anti-inflammatory analgesics) or certain antibiotics